-When we think about IRONMAN athletes, we often think about two categories of racers; those who want to compete and those who hope to complete.
-Yet there is a third category of IRONMAN participants we often don’t discuss; the IRONMAN-lifestyle athlete.
-These athletes tend to have demanding jobs; they want to spend a good amount of time with family; and they want to be active in other sports besides swimming, cycling and running.
+When we think about triathletes, we often think about two categories of racers: those who want to compete and those who hope to compete.
+Yet there is a third category of long-distance participants we often don’t discuss: the iron-lifestyle athlete.
+These athletes tend to have demanding jobs; they want to spend a good amount of time with family, and they want to be active in other sports besides swimming, cycling and running.
 Let’s look at one example.

 An athlete I’ve coached for years, Mike Berland, fits the description of a “lifestyle” triathlete.
-He had a long history of triathlon and running events prior to his first IRONMAN, and is also a tournament-winning social golfer with a 16 handicap.
-In the summer he wants to be on the golf course with his family and friends, and he enjoys skiing in the winter.
+He had a long history of triathlon and running events prior to his first full-distance.
+He is also a tournament-winning social golfer with a 16 handicap.
+In the summer, he wants to be on the golf course with his family and friends, and he enjoys skiing in the winter.

-I helped Mike complete his first IRONMAN race in 2015.
+I helped Mike complete his first full-distance race in 2015.
 His goals were to successfully complete the event, stay healthy throughout training and enjoy the process.
 He joyfully accomplished all three.
-If, like Mike, you’re hoping to participate in and enjoy 70.3 or IRONMAN events while keeping other sports in the mix, below are 10 tips that can help you succeed.
+If, like Mike, you’re hoping to participate in and enjoy half-distance or full-distance events while keeping other sports in the mix, below are 10 tips that can help you succeed.

-1. IRONMAN Training Can Boost Your Other Sports
+1. Iron-Distance Training Can Boost Your Other Sports

 One thing Mike noted the first year we worked together is that his triathlon training improved his golf game and his skiing.
 It’s not intuitive that triathlon, golf and alpine skiing would be complimentary sports, but with some thoughtful planning, they can be.